let's talk

 The first thing that comes to my mind when I hear the word startup is innovations.
 It happens for a good reason though.

-When we talk about startups, we do hear a phrase “disruptive innovation” once in a while.
+When we talk about startups, we do hear the phrase “disruptive innovation” once in a while.
 I am confident that the innovative approach is the key feature of any startup company.
 Most of them come into the market with a fresh, innovative idea to cover customer specific needs.

 Some startups find a room for innovations even without having their unique product.
 They can develop new markets or innovative channels to distribute an existing product.